shiri-naeiim/shiri-naeiim.github.io/README.md

 During the latest years, most people changed their clothing style to modern, western, or Turkish design.
 Iranian cloth designers weren't much successful in design styles based on traditional or native clothing styles as a result the etiquette was most based on freedom instead of restricted clothing and hijab that is continuously enforced by government.

 Exercise 19

+It is hard to answer this question but in my opinion, it is a good practice for Iranian society to defend its freedom in basic rights like freedom to choose clothing by Civil disobedience and learn to play the decisionmaker rule in their own lifestyle instead of taking orders from a minority.

+---

+Unit 2